 If you have chronic pain or additional medical issues, please ensure you bring your most recent medication list and any documentation from your treating physician indicating the reason you are taking the medication.

 Please note: this list covers only the most common health conditions.
 If you have other health problems or have had a recent surgery, you may need to provide additional information.
-You may call us prior to your visit to see what documentation you will need to have completed prior to your visit.
+Please visit the Driver Medical Fitness for Duty page on the DOT website for additional information.
+You may also call us prior to your visit to see what documentation you will need to have completed prior to your visit.
 Failure to provide necessary documentation may mean we are not able to certify you for driving at the time you are seen.
 You may be asked to return at a later date and additional charges may apply.
 If you fail to pass your exam due to misrepresentation or a disqualifying medical condition, you will still be responsible for paying for your DOT physical.

 Things to note when scheduling a DOT, please address the following concerns:

 Does the driver have any current medical conditions such as: